"Lucky Country"... Australia

 Horne talked about the need to be more innovative and proactive, and about making decisions in our national interest.
 These are the issues debated by our politicians and intellectuals today under the banner of the 'the clever country'.

-Professor Ian Lowe, an eminent social commentator, says in his paper The Clever Country? - external site that Australia has two options.
+Professor Ian Lowe, an eminent social commentator, says in his paper The Clever Country? that Australia has two options.
 Either 'we could continue our current economic strategies; this could be called the 'steady as she sinks' approach', or, he says, 'we could try seriously to become 'the clever country' by investing in our own future.'

 Horne saw the links between the debate of today and his own words of nearly 40 years ago: